sideprotocol/.github/profile/README.md

 ## Side Protocol

-Side Protocol is an infrastructure for mesh liquidity, a network where the distribution of liquidity is decentralized across different networks but interconnected via generic cross-chain messaging protocols.
-At the core of the mesh liquidity network lies SIDE, a layer-1 Cosmos-SDK based blockchain housing the flagship implementation of Side Protocol.
+Side Protocol is the exchange layer of Web3, providing a modular infrastructure to refine asset exchange for the omnichain future.
+At its core, the protocol is powered by SIDE, a layer-1 Cosmos-SDK-based blockchain housing the flagship implementation of mesh liquidity.